To bring a successful claim of fraudulent or intentional misrepresentation claims in California, a plaintiff would have to prove the following:

-- a defendant represented to another that a fact was true;
+- the defendant represented to another that a fact was true;

 - the representation was actually false;